CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

 return_top: 'true'
 ---

-If you’re doing COVID-19 rapid testing, your first step is to choose just one person to sign up for your organization account.
+If you’re doing COVID-19 testing, your first step is to choose just one person to sign up for your organization account.
 They'll create the account and complete [identity verification](#verify-your-identity).
 This person —  called the account administrator — can add testing facilities and staff after creating the organization account.

+## Organizations and facilities

 What's an organization?
 Organizations are companies, institutions, school systems, and more, that often have multiple testing facilities or locations as part of their network.
-For example, John Doe School District is the “organization” that includes Highland High School, Middleton Middle School, etc. Each individual school is considered a “testing facility” that must be connected to its parent organization in SimpleReport.
+For example, John Doe School District is the “organization” that includes Highland High School, Middleton Middle School, etc.

+Each individual school is considered a “testing facility” that must be connected to its parent organization in SimpleReport.
 If you don’t have a parent organization that’s ok —  you’ll just enter in your information a bit differently when you sign up.

 Let’s get started.